Showcase your artwork or your gallery or studio.

-This image will be used as the first image on your slideshow for your virtual artist listing.
-If you submit a video it must also include a reference to your culturally influenced as well as a reference to the Virtual Bowling Green International Festival Gallery Walk.
+This image will be used as the first image on your slideshow for your virtual exhibit.
+If you submit a video it must also include a reference to your culturally influenced as well as a reference to the BGIF Virtual Art Show.

-The gallery, studio, or artist is responsible for creating and submitting their photographs and video along with writing their descriptions/captions.
+The artist is responsible for creating and submitting their photographs and video along with writing their descriptions/captions.

 Sales: Whether your work is available for purchase is up to you.
 If it is you can include purchasing information in your description, captions, and on your video.

-Samples: Visit our inaugural virtual example for examples of the presentation format.
+Samples: Visit our inaugural Virtual Art Show for examples of the presentation format.

 1. Name of artist, gallery or studio.
 (Required)